Yanis002/SaucisseTracker/README.md

     - `.github/`: hosts the GitHub workflows (to provide automated builds and releases)
     - `.vscode/`: settings and launch profiles for Visual Studio Code
     - `config/`: the tracker's configurations data, currently only hosting one example config file (not packed when building)
+    - `lib/`: hosts external libraries used by this project (packed when building)
     - `res/`: the program's resources (packed when building)
     - `temp/`: working folder only used for zip archives, created automatically when the program starts and deleted automatically when it's closing
     - `tools/`: collection of tools made to test features before implementing them in the tracker